Ndifreke000/model-playground/DEPLOYMENT.md

 git push
 ```

-### Step 6: Monitor Deployment
+### Step 6: Monitor the Space

-1. Go to your Space page: `https://huggingface.co/spaces/YOUR_USERNAME/misinformation-detector`
+1. Visit your Space page: `https://huggingface.co/spaces/yosemite000/misinformation-detector`
-2. The Space will automatically build the Docker image
-3. Wait for the status to change from "Building" → "Running" (2-5 minutes)
-4. Your API will be live at: `https://YOUR_USERNAME-misinformation-detector.hf.space`
+2. Check the logs in the "Logs" tab for any errors
+3. Status should show "Running" with a green indicator

 ### Testing Your Deployment